 ACT is currently conducting a NATO Urbanisation Conceptual Study and Experiment to examine the impact on NATO military operations of potential crises situations in urban systems and consequences of Urbanisation in 2035.
 Participants from 17 NATO nations, 16 NATO Centres of Excellence (COE), academia, industry, and Allied Command Operations (ACO) are researching the challenges and strategic implications of Urbanisation.
 Why is the Urbanisation Study and Experiment important?In 2008, the world… Read More

 The Concept Development and Experimentation (CD&E) Conference is HQ SACT and US Joint Staff's (US JS) leading annual forum which provides a unique opportunity for the international CD&E community and stakeholders to discuss the most current issues of concept development and experimentation in the process of capability development.
 The host for 2016 CD&E Conference will be the CMDR Centre of Excellence in Sofia, Bulgaria.
-Location:Sofia, Bulgaria (Venue TBD) Dates: 14th to… Read More
+Location:Sofia, Bulgaria Dates: November 2016 Theme: Adaptation and… Read More

 The NATO-Industry Forum addresses a recognised need for an elevated strategic dialogue between NATO and industry to ensure that the Alliance benefits from the best solutions to military requirements, within expected budget and time constraints, now and in the foreseeable future.
 Sponsored by NATO Secretary General, the Forum is co-organised by Supreme Allied Commander Transformation General Denis Mercier and Assistant Secretary General for Defence Investment Mr. Patrick Auroy.
 The Forum… Read More